-- Upon satisfactory completion of Stage II requirements, the student is eligible to apply for formal admission into the practicum, ED 485 Practicum in Teaching Middle School (9 credits), ED 424 Seminar (3 credits) - Students must have received a passing score on the Massachusetts Test for the Educator Licensure (MTEL) in Communication and Literacy Skills and the subject matter area. - 3.
-The Stage III application will be reviewed and acted upon by the Licensure Officer. - 4.
-Students must have attained senior standing (90 credits of course work) to student teach. - 5.
-Students convicted of a felony may be denied admission to student teaching.
+- Upon satisfactory completion of Stage II requirements, the student is eligible to apply for formal admission into the practicum, ED-485 (9 credits), ED-424 (3 credits) - Students must have received a passing score on the Massachusetts Test for the Educator Licensure (MTEL) in Communication and Literacy Skills and the subject matter area. - The Stage III application will be reviewed and acted upon by the Licensure Officer. - Students must have attained senior standing (90 credits of course work) to student teach. - Students convicted of a felony may be denied admission to student teaching.